-- Plan an itinerary with the shortest possible transfer times.
-Nobody wants to be waiting in an airport for three hours with small children, or racing to get the whole crew ready in the morning for an early flight.
+It’s not easy to know how to plan a family vacation and nobody wants to be waiting in an airport for three hours with small children, or racing to get the whole crew ready in the morning for an early flight.
 We also minimize your family vacation with the shortest possible transfer times, one-night stays, since unpacking and packing with an entourage is not something you want to do too many times.
 A knowledgeable agency knows how to plan around such things so the pace of your trip is just right.

-- Source activities suitable for different ages.
-Toddlers and teenages obviously have different ideas about what constitutes a good time, and an agent can give you a list of activities to choose from that suits your children’s ages and interests.
+Know how to plan a family trip is not easy.
+Toddlers and teenagers obviously have different ideas about what constitutes a good time, and an agent can give you a list of activities to choose from that suits your children’s ages and interests.

-- Organize EVERYTHING.
 Planning a holiday is daunting at the best of times, but with children it can seem like an insurmountable task.
 Leaving it all to an agency doesn’t mean you are surrendering your freedom of choice, on the contrary, it means you have more flexibility to do only the things that interest you.
 Knowing how to plan a family vacation, you get plenty of options without the headache of making a dozen different bookings in every destination.
 You can also opt to leave days free, with a self-guided itinerary from us as a suggestion.
 Children are unpredictable, so free time during your trip lets you be spontaneous – or just relaxed, if a lazy day relaxing at the hotel sounds like heaven to you.

 Unless you want to go to tourist traps, in which case your agency can not only organize it, but get you there safely and easily.